-The judoka can choose which techniques they would like to show and demonstrate them to the left or right using any suitable grip.
+The judoka can choose which techniques to demonstrate and demonstrate them to the left or right using any suitable grip.

 - Know the meaning of all the Japanese terminology used in this section. - Give two examples of actions against the contest rules.